Moving Cost Calculator

 Always partner with a moving service that documents everything in writing.
 This will ensure you aren’t overcharged or scammed into paying for fees that were never originally disclosed to you by the company.
 If you’re provided with a weight-based quote, you are legally entitled to be present at the reweigh to ensure the company isn’t manipulating numbers or wrongfully adding extra pounds to your belongings.

-Other important areas to consider are referrals from people you trust and perusing online reviews to assess whether or not the company has good ratings.
-Always look for evidence of a good track record, such as maintaining fair rates, protecting their customers’ personal possessions from damage, and showing up on time.
+Other important areas to consider are referrals from people you trust and perusing online reviews to assess whether or not the company has good ratings and is professional.
+Always look for evidence of a good track record, such as maintaining fair moving rates, protecting their customers’ personal possessions from damage, and showing up to the move on time.